 The most trafficked natural waters in Wimberley are Jacob’s Well and Blue Hole, gorgeous swimming holes surrounded by looming ancient Cypress trees.
 Blue Hole has been rated one of the best swimming holes in Texas and its shady, grassy shores host live performances.
-Reservations-only Jacob’s Well is one of the longest underwater caves in Texas… but don’t worry, you won't actually be going into the cave.
+Jacob’s Well is one of the longest underwater caves in Texas… but don’t worry, you won't actually be going into the cave (Iimited activities such as hiking are currently available at Jacob's Well, although swimming is NOT currently allowed).
 You’ll find Old Baldy right in the middle of a residential neighborhood.
 The 221 steps that lead to the summit are uneven limestone but the hike is worth it to hang out among the cedar, cactus, wildflowers, and take a million Instagram pics of the 360 views.
 Speaking of amazing views, book some time at Wimberley Zipline to fly through canyons and creeks on 10 separate ziplines.
 Play a round (or two!) at the semi-private Quicksand Golf Course, surrounded by a natural Texas Hill Country setting; all are welcome to play.
 The Emily Ann Theatre and Gardens is the epicenter for art and theater in Wimberley with indoor and outdoor stages, a Veterans Memorial Plaza, a children’s memorial, natural paths, and interactive activities.
 They host numerous events—Shakespeare Under The Stars, drama classes, summer programs, a butterfly festival, trail of lights, and more.

 Courtesy of Kiss the Cook.